Haivision/srt/docs/statistics.md

 - go through empty and ??? cells

+- Add "in packets" in description for all the stats which are measured in packets

 | Statistic               | Type of Statistic | Measured in       | Available for Sender | Available for Receiver | Data Type |